 The site you’re guest posting on also has an audience of their own that knows and trusts them.
 By allowing you to guest post on their site, they are giving you the “thumbs up” to their audience and saying you’re a credible resource of information within your industry.
 This is much more valuable than just a backlink.

 Now think about this.
 The people who read your guest post probably visit other related sites as well.
 If you are able to get guest posts on those blogs too, then people are seeing your name multiple times, from several different sources they know and trust.
-This is a big part of how Neil Patel gained notoriety and exposure in the marketing world.
-His posts appear on the most prominent online marketing sites there are, so he has instant credibility and authority in the online marketing world.

 Finding guest posting opportunities isn’t too complicated.
 But unfortunately, a lot of people prefer to take the lazy way out and send out generic email blasts to hundreds or even thousands of people whom they’ve never made any contact with before.
 Sure this approach might get you a couple of posts, but nowhere near the amount of success you’d get by doing it the right way.

 But what exactly is the “right way” to guest blog?
-Here are some great articles that go in depth on tips for finding guest blogging opportunities and also on good outreach techniques:
+Here are some great articles that go in-depth on tips for finding guest blogging opportunities and also on good outreach techniques:

 In addition to those articles, here are some quick tips to keep in mind when guest blogging: